flomesh-io/osm-edge/demo/README.md

   This can be automatically checked with `go run ./ci/cmd/maestro.go`

 ## View Mesh Topology with Jaeger
 When the demo is run with `DEPLOY_JAEGER` set to `true` in your `.env` file, OSM will install a Jaeger pod.
-To configure all participating Envoys to send spans to this Jaeger instance, you must additionally enable tracing using:
+To configure all participating Sidecars to send spans to this Jaeger instance, you must additionally enable tracing using:
 ```console
 kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"observability":{"tracing":{"enable":true,"address": "jaeger.osm-system.svc.cluster.local","port":9411,"endpoint":"/api/v2/spans"}}}}'  --type=merge
 ```